simonmetcalfe/dayjob/README.md

 ## Development

 I'm not a developer by profession so apologise for any bugs and poor coding practices!  dayjob is a simple project and should be easy to maintain.

+* Clonse repo
-After cloning use *npm install* to install.
+* *npm install* to install
+* *npm start* to run
+* Dev evironment uses the same Preferences file as production builds

 A list of known issues and tech debt is maintained in GitHub which I might get round to some day.